vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Restart-EsxiHost.md

 ## Synopsis

-Restarts an ESXi host and poll for connection availability.
+Restarts an ESX host and poll for connection availability.

 ## Syntax